Owner-occupiers, landlords and tenants, a heads up: These are some of the hottest home insurance promotions in the house right now.

 AXA’s SmartHome insurance is ideal if you are looking for a high value coverage for a reasonable price.
 While there are different options depending on whether you are an owner-occupier, landlord, or tenant, this general rating still applies.

-For instance, building/renovation coverage can reach as high as S$500,000 for HDB owners and S$1.5 million for land property.
-You can also cover your home’s contents of up to S$135,000—including up to S$10,000 for artworks!
+For instance, building/renovation coverage can reach as high as $500,000 for HDB owners and $1.5 million for land property.
+You can also cover your home’s contents of up to $135,000—including up to $10,000 for artworks!
 This also applies for tenants.

-Exclusive SingSaver Promotion: Apply from now till 31 May 2020 to get 40% off.
+Exclusive SingSaver Promotion: Apply via SingSaver from 1 to 31 August 2020 to get 50% off and a $15 reward via PayNow.

 MSIG Enhanced HomePlus: Maximum coverage for owner-occupiers

 MSIG’s Enhanced HomePlus plan is suitable for those emphasising maximum coverage over cost.
-There’s S$1 million in third-party liability coverage, up to S$75,000 death benefit (from accidents in the home), emergency cash allowances, and even coverage for fraudulent use of ATM and credit cards taken from your home.
+There’s $1 million in third-party liability coverage, up to $75,000 death benefit (from accidents in the home), emergency cash allowances, and even coverage for fraudulent use of ATM and credit cards taken from your home.

 Aviva HomeLite: Basic and budget-friendly